johncky/QFNtools/README.md

 1. A long-only Efficient Frontier is found
 2. weightings for efficient portfolios are output in csv.

-### 2. Factor Analysis for Global Equities Indices through PCA
+### 2. Factor Analysis on Global Equities Indices using PCA
 In this section, we want to reconcile the fundamental driving force of global equity indices with real assets that represent flow/bullishness/risk-aversion.
 For example, we want to know if there are effects from developed vs emerging markets?
 What commodities/currency/pairs can represent this effect?